Xunnamius/black-flag/docs/features.md

 `--lang`.
 Further note that `myctl init` is configured to select the pythonic defaults when called without any arguments.

+In the next section we show how these dynamic options are implemented.

 ## It's Yargs All the Way down ✨

 At the end of the day, you're still working with Yargs instances, so there's no